-16 July 2021
+19 July 2021

-With another cold snap forecast this weekend the Metropolitan Fire Service (MFS) is calling for householders to be vigilant when using clothes dryers to reduce the chance of fire starting.
+With the extremely cold snap this week, the Metropolitan Fire Service (MFS) is calling for householders to be vigilant when using clothes dryers to reduce the chance of a fire starting.

-MFS Community Engagement Officer, Angelo Mastripolito said a few routine maintenance checks and actions can significantly reduce the risk of a fire.
+MFS Community Engagement Officer, Ryan Baohm said it only takes a few quick actions to greatly reduce the chances of your house catching on fire.